r-simmer/simmer/README.md

 ![](README_files/figure-html/unnamed-chunk-14-1.png)

-In the above graph, the individual lines are all seperate replications.
+In the above graph, the individual lines are all separate replications.
 The step lines are instantaneous utilization and the smooth line is a running average.
 Let's take a look now at a specific replication.
 In the example below the 6th replication is shown.

 ```r